 Name - NeighborhoodMap

 Abstract - Map of Philadelphia neighborhoods using data derived from Zillow.com

 - Scroll down, and add your three layers using the Add Layer link.
 Use the arrows to put them in the order shown below.
 Notice that the top layer in the list is drawn first, the second layer in the list is drawn on top of that, etc., resulting in a layer list in reverse order from what you'd expect.

 - Scroll up a bit, and set the coordinate reference system to EPSG:3857.
 Then click Generate Bounds to calculate the bounding coordinates for the service.

-- Go to the Tile Caching tab, and uncheck the first three checkboxes under Tile cache configuration.
+- Go to the Tile Caching tab, and uncheck Create a cached layer for this layer group.
 Although GeoServer allows you to create a tile cache for this layer, we will focus on creating caches in the next lesson using a program called TileMill that has superior drawing options.

 - Use the Layer Preview link to preview your group layer in the OpenLayers viewer.
 You should see something like the styling below (note that I have zoomed in the preview from its initial extent).

-- Open a new map in QGIS, and connect to the group layer using the techniques from the previous walkthrough.
+- Open a new map in QGIS, and connect to the group layer using the techniques from the previous walkthrough (click Connect again in the dialog box below to see an updated list of layers in your WMS).
 Remember to set the CRS to EPSG:3857.

 This exercise has shown how you can style any number of layers and group them together as a dynamically drawn WMS in GeoServer.
 If you have many layers to combine, it's faster and more scalable to use tiles, which you'll learn about in the next lesson.
 However, the techniques you've learned with WMS are sufficient to launch a quick and easy web map if you'll only have a few layers or a limited number of people using the map.